South Indian vs North Indian Bridal Jewellery: A Complete Guide for Brides

 1. Match with Outfit

-If you wear a saree, go for South Indian style.
+If you wear a saree, go for the South Indian style.

 If you wear a lehenga, North Indian jewellery suits better.